 - d.
 That the respondent has deserted the petitioner for a continuous period of at least one year immediately preceding the presentation of the petition.
 The desertion means that the respondent has abandoned the matrimonial home without justification.

 - e.
-That the parties to the marriage have lived apart for a continuous period of at least 2 years immediately preceding the presentation of the petition does not object to the decree of dissolution being granted
+That the parties to the marriage have lived apart for a continuous period of at least 2 years immediately preceding the presentation of the petition and the petitioner does not object to the decree of dissolution being granted

 - f.
 That the parties to the marriage have lived apart for a continuous period of at least three years immediately preceding the presentation of the petition